Starting an online business can be exciting but draining if you don’t know which platform to choose from: WooCommerce vs Shopify.

 The advantages of going with Shopify are:

-• It’s often less expensive than WooCommerce after you factor in optional premium plugins, themes and development.
+- It’s sometimes less expensive than WooCommerce after you factor in optional premium plugins, themes and development.

 Common disadvantages of using Shopify are:

-• Shopify websites aren’t designed for accessibility right out of the box for those who are partially sighted.
-Shopify stores can’t be considered as fully accessible, which can lead to potential lawsuits.
+- Shopify websites aren’t designed for accessibility right out of the box for those who are partially sighted.
+Shopify stores can only be considered as slightly accessible, which can potentially lead to lawsuits.

-• While you own your data, Shopify reserves “the right to modify or terminate the Services for any reason, without notice at any time” so data ownership is a moot point if your store can be switched off like a light, without warning.
+- While you own your data, Shopify reserves “we reserve the right to modify the Services or any part thereof for any reason, without notice and at any time” so data ownership is a moot point if your store can be switched off like a light, without warning.

 Which One Takes Longer to Build?

-When it comes to WooCommerce vs Shopify and getting your store up and going quickly, Shopify is the way to go.
+When it comes to WooCommerce vs Shopify and getting your store up and going quickly, Shopify can be the way to go.
 It’s simple to set up since the process is automated.

-If you’re just getting started selling online and want to get ahead of the game, Shopify would be your best bet.
+If you’re just getting started selling online and want to launch quickly, Shopify may be your best bet.
 It’s a platform that combines robust eCommerce functionality with a simple setup process.
+But, their website layouts require an eye for design since many high-quality photos and other professional elements are needed for your site to be presentable.

 If your goals are focused on long-term growth, then WooCommerce is your best bet.
 It’s infinitely customisable, which means it will grow with you.
 You don’t have to worry about losing out on crucial features that will grow your business.